awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-regions-zones.rst

 To list each availability zone available to your account, call the |ec2client|'s :methodname:`describeAvailabilityZones` method.
-It returns a :aws-java-class:`DescribeAvailabilityZonesResponse
+It returns a :aws-java-class-prev:`DescribeAvailabilityZonesResponse
 <services/ec2/model/DescribeAvailabilityZonesResponse>`.
 Call its :methodname:`availabilityZones`
-method to get a list of :aws-java-class:`AvailabilityZone <services/ec2/model/AvailabilityZone>` objects that represent each availability zone.
+method to get a list of :aws-java-class-prev:`AvailabilityZone <services/ec2/model/AvailabilityZone>` objects that represent each availability zone.

 **Imports**